-2023 2022
+2024 2023

 £ £

 Allotted, called up and fully paid

-2 (2022: 2) ordinary shares of £1 each 2 2
+2 (2023: 2) ordinary shares of £1 each 2 2

 Ordinary shares in issue in the Company rank pari passu.
 All the ordinary shares in issue carry the same right to receive all dividends and other distributions declared, made or paid by the Company.
+There were no Ordinary share issues during the year 2024.